vladikcomper/MegaPCM/docs/API.md

 ### `MPCM_pause`

-***Since Mega PCM 2.1***
+_(Added in Mega PCM 2.1)_

 Pauses playback completely until "unpause" command is sent or a new sample is requested.

 > [!NOTE]
 >
-> Mega PCM accepts commands (play, pause, stop) once per frame, rougly a few scanlines after VBlank is over.
+> Mega PCM accepts commands (play, pause, stop) once per frame, roughly a few scanlines after VBlank is over.
 If commands are sent more than once per frame, only the last stored command will be processed.

 **Syntax**